fzliu/radient/README.md

 >>> molecule_vectorizer().vectorize("O=C=O")  # O=C=O == SMILES string for CO2
 Vector([False, False, False, ...])
 ```

+A partial list of methods and optional kwargs supported by each modality can be found [here](https://github.com/fzliu/radient/blob/main/examples/supported_methods.md).

+### Sources and sinks

 You can attach metadata to the resulting embeddings and store them in sinks.
 Radient currently supports [Milvus](https://milvus.io):